Notenverwaltung-ch/Notenverwaltung/README.md

 ## Authentication and Authorization

-The application supports two authentication methods and implements role-based access control.
+The application uses JWT-based authentication and implements role-based access control.

-### OAuth2 Authentication

-OAuth2 with Google is supported for authentication.
-This is useful for web applications that can redirect to Google's authentication page.

 ### JWT Token Authentication

-The application also supports JWT token-based authentication, which is more suitable for API clients and mobile applications.
+The application uses JWT token-based authentication, which is suitable for API clients and web frontends.

 ### Role-Based Access Control